watson-developer-cloud/assistant-web-chat-service-desk-starter/README.md

 ### Displaying the chat history to your human agent

-As of the 4.5.0 release of web chat, Watson Assistant will pass configuration needed to display a chat history widget in you live agent application interface.
+As of the 4.5.0 release of web chat, Watson Assistant will pass configuration needed to display a chat history widget in your live agent application interface.
 This agent application will contain a copy of the conversation your customer had with Watson Assistant for your live agent to be able to view.
 Visit ['./docs/AGENT_APP.md'](./docs/AGENT_APP.md) to learn more.

 ### Production build